alan-turing-institute/alexa-room-finder/README.md

 - `requesters-test.js` will test that the requesters work.

-If you don't want to use mocha, I've also included a shell script, so if you do install lambda-local globally, you can just run that using `bash run_tests.sh`; this will also run every possible intent and log responses.
+If you don't want to use mocha, I've also included a shell script, so if you do install lambda-local globally, you can just run that using `bash run_tests.sh`; this will just run every possible intent and log responses.

 ## Testing just the requesters